 The motherboard alone is probably the best upgrade you could ask for.
 It removes the all-familiar stepper whine and introduces 32-bit processing of your code, resulting in better quality prints overall.
 While the jump to 32-bit based board, may not be instantly noticeable (it matters more with complex prints), quiet printing is something I appreciate a lot.
 Now I can continue overnight prints without the stepper whine being present in other rooms.
 Don’t get me wrong, the fans are still making a fair share of noise, but it’s a lot better now.

 One of the features not often mentioned in the reviews is the change of the extrusion profile.
 It’s bigger, heavier and will reduce the wobble of the printer in use.
 Why it matters?
-If you have ever seen the effects of ringing in your final prints, sturdier base reduces vibrations of the print bed.
+If you have ever seen the effects of ringing in your final prints, a sturdier base reduces vibrations of the print bed.

 Creality Ender 3 v2 also comes with cosmetic changes.
-While new hotend shroud won’t change the printing experience much, redesigned display and the new menu certainly alter the experience in a positive way.
+While the new hotend shroud won’t change the printing experience much, redesigned display and the new menu certainly alter the experience in a positive way.
 The new GIU is made for a touch interface (now available as an upgraded component – check it out in this link), so imagine my surprise when I discovered that the touchscreen isn’t present!
 Shame, it’s going to be one of my first upgrades to Creality Ender 3 v2.

 It looks cleaner, options are easier to find, but levelling is still a pain in the neck to go through.
 I guess I’m used to levelling procedures available on BigTreeTech boards.
 It’s worth noting that Creality Ender 3 v2 heats up quicker than its older brother.
 I got the 65/210℃ temps minutes ahead of the original Ender 3 (even with all the upgrades 4 min vs 6 min on the original Ender 3).